MarvelCollin/MisVord/App/VOICE_CALL_SYSTEM_FIXES.md

 5. **Scrolling Test**: Add 7+ participants → Grid should become scrollable
 6. **Auto-Scroll Test**: New participant joins → Should auto-scroll to show them
 7. **Mobile Scroll**: Test on mobile → Should scroll smoothly with touch
+8. **Double-Click Fullscreen**: Double-click any card → Should enter fullscreen overlay mode
+9. **Minimize Button**: Click minimize button → Should exit fullscreen and return to grid
+10. **ESC Key Exit**: Press ESC while in fullscreen → Should exit fullscreen mode
+11. **Overlay Click**: Click outside participant in fullscreen → Should exit fullscreen

 ## 📊 **IMPLEMENTATION SUMMARY**